PrEP (Pre-Exposure Prophylaxis)

 In clinical trials, PrEP has been shown to work when taken:

-- regularly (where you take one tablet every day)
+- daily where you take one tablet every day

 We recommend daily PrEP as this is simple and effective for all type of sex (anal, vaginal, or frontal).
-With daily PrEP, you take one tablet every day.
-When you first start taking it, it can take 4 days for men to become protected, but longer if you have a vagina or cervix, in this case it’s 7 days.
-It’s best to take it around the same time every day, and it can be taken with or without food.
+When you first start taking daily PrEP, it can take 4 days for men to become protected, or 7 days if you have a vagina or cervix.
+It’s best to take PrEP around the same time every day.
+You can take this with or without food.

 -